open-horizon/open-horizon.github.io/docs/user_management/security.md

 ---

-copyright:
+copyright: Contributors to the Open Horizon project
-years: 2020 - 2024
+years: 2020 - 2025
-lastupdated: "2024-10-01"
 title: Security
+description: Documentation for Security
+lastupdated: 2025-05-03
+nav_order: 2
 parent: Administering
-nav_order: 2
-has_children: true
+has_children: True
-has_toc: false
+has_toc: False
 ---

 {:new_window: target="blank"}